 Are you concerned that you cannot afford to study?
 Are you wondering what your funding options are?
 Click on the sections below to see how it works…

-PLEASE NOTE: a recent announcement from the government spells out additional financial support available to students of many allied health professions.
-Find out more about this here.
+Find out more about the additional financial support available to students of many allied health professions here.

 How to fund your studies?→

 If you are an eligible English domiciled student, then a range of financial support may be available to you from Student Finance England (part of the Student Loans Company) and the NHS Business Services Authority (NHSBSA).

 If you are a student in Northern Ireland, Scotland or Wales, please find more information on the Gov.uk website

 - Most full-time university courses have a tuition fee of £9,250 per year.

 - Student Finance England make a non-means tested Tuition Fee Loan available to eligible students on eligible courses in the UK.

 - You DO NOT need a confirmed place at a university or college to apply for your student finance.
 So, if you make multiple choices through UCAS you can use your first choice on your student loan application and then change the details later if necessary.

 - You will enter a contract with the Student Loans Company, so it is important to read and understand the Terms and Conditions.